shariqriazz/llms-txt-mcp/README.md

     *   `QDRANT_URL`: URL of your Qdrant instance (e.g., `http://localhost:6333`). **Required for llms-full.**
     *   `QDRANT_API_KEY`: (Optional) API key for Qdrant Cloud or secured instances.

+*   **Browser Pool:**
+    *   `BROWSER_POOL_SIZE`: (Optional) Number of concurrent browser pages to use for crawling and content extraction.
+Defaults to `5`.
+Increase cautiously (up to a maximum of `50`) for faster processing of many URLs, but monitor RAM/CPU usage.
+Values below 1 are treated as 1.
+   *   `LLM_CONCURRENCY`: (Optional) Number of concurrent LLM API calls during the Synthesize stage.
+Defaults to `3`.
+Increase cautiously based on LLM provider rate limits.
+Values below 1 are treated as 1.
+   *   `QDRANT_BATCH_SIZE`: (Optional) Number of points to send in each batch during Qdrant upsert in the Embed stage.
+Defaults to `100`.
+Decrease if encountering payload size limits, increase cautiously for potentially faster indexing.
+Values below 1 are treated as 1.

 ### MCP Client Configuration (Example)

 Add/modify the entry in your client's MCP configuration file: